So I’m Standing with Mick Jagger at a Gallery Opening . . .

 The diamonds are manufactured rather than natural, and I can’t speak to their real value, but if you conservatively estimate their value at $1,000 each that means the diamonds are worth $30 Million.
 The gold case weighs many pounds, of course, and you have to believe that Mr. Hirst’s genius carries its own price tag, so let’s say that this piece has to be worth at least . . . oh . . . $50 million.

-I sought out a person I know who can speak to the way the art business works, and asked: can Damien Hirst possible have enough money lying around to buy the raw materials for something of this magnitude?
+I sought out a person I know who can speak to the way the art business works, and asked: can Damien Hirst possibly have enough money lying around to buy the raw materials for something of this magnitude?

 The answer was: it doesn’t matter.
 Damien Hirst, or his benefactor(s) . . .
 Larry Gagosian?
-Mick Jagger? . . . go to a bank and put up the art itself as collateral for the value of its components, before that art is created.
+Mick Jagger? . . . go to a bank and put up the art itself as collateral for the value of its components, before that art is created. (footnote: in June 2012 I ran into this piece at an exhibit in London; obviously it hasn’t been dismantled for the value of its parts just yet 😉 )

 You didn’t think artists were all still starving for the sake of their art, did you?
 Art is a business too, and this is a business change that makes sense.
 I mean seriously, what’s the worst thing that happens?
 A Mick Jagger – like buyer never materializes and the bank disassembles the exhibit and sells the gold and diamonds on the open market?